Variational Estimators of the Degree-corrected Latent Block Model for Bipartite Networks: Application to MovieLens data

 \section{Application to MovieLens data}

-In this section we apply the proposed method to a benchmark dataset for biclustering -- the MovieLens dataset \citep{harper2015movielens} (https://grouplens.org/datasets/movielens/100k/).
+In this section we apply the proposed method to the well-known MovieLens data set \citep{harper2015movielens}.
 The data was collected by a research team at the University of Minnesota through the MovieLens website (https://movielens.org/) during a seven-month period from September 19th, 1997 to April 22nd, 1998.
-The dataset contains 100,000 ratings from 943 users on 1682 movies.
-Demographic information for the users (age, gender, occupation, zip) were also available in the dataset, which is not used in the present analysis.
+The data set contains 100,000 ratings from 943 users on 1682 movies.
+Demographic information for the users were also available in the data set, which is not used in the present analysis.
 The goal of the analysis is to simultaneously identify the group structure of the users and of the movies with the expectation that it can reveal patterns of consumer behavior such as which group of users like to watch which types of movies.

-We compare our method with profile likelihood based biclustering that was applied to the same dataset \citep{flynn2020profile}.
+We compare our method with PL that was applied to the same data set \citep{flynn2020profile}.
 As in \cite{flynn2020profile}, we constructed a 943-by-1682 binary matrix $A$ where $A_{ij}=1$ if user $i$ has rated movie $j$ and $A_{ij}=0$ otherwise.
-We chose the number of user clusters $K=3$ and the number of movie clusters $L=4$ and ran profile likelihood based biclustering with the Bernoulli link function and 250 random initial values as in \cite{flynn2020profile}.
-We also used $K=3$ and $L=4$ when fitting the DC-LBM to the data for comparison.
+We chose the number of user clusters $K=3$ and the number of movie clusters $L=4$ and ran PL with the Bernoulli link function and 250 random initial values, as described in \cite{flynn2020profile}.
+The cluster numbers were chosen by \cite{flynn2020profile} based on the visualization of likelihoods in scree plots.
+We used the same cluster numbers, $K=3$ and $L=4$, when fitting the DC-LBM to the data for a fair comparison.

-The difference in user habits from different groups is illustrated by the following pie charts in Figure \ref{fig:pie}.
-The pie charts show the percentages of movies in each movie cluster that are rated by user clusters identified by profile likelihood based biclustering and DC-LBM, respectively.
-For example, from panel (a) movies in cluster 4 by profile likelihood based biclustering occupy 44\% of total movies rated by user cluster 1.
-Pie charts for DC-LBM show a much more heterogeneous pattern on percentages across the three user clusters than the pie charts for PL.
-Specifically, user cluster 1 mainly rated movie cluster 2; user cluster 2 mainly rated movie cluster 3; user cluster 3 mainly rated movie cluster 1 and 4.